zakariya879/codewars-problem-solving/level_1/79_Convert number to reversed array of digits/README.md

-# Convert number to reversed array of digits
+# <8 kyu> Convert number to reversed array of digits

 ## Instructions